Gefiltafish/Animations/ninja-profiles/README.md

 # Ninja-Profiles

 This project is a code assignment for 1337 to show what I'm made of and to have fun while doing it.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was initiated with create-react-app

 ## Available Scripts